 Our host Reginald Dwayne Betts chops it up with Jason Reynolds, a beloved author of young adult fiction and poetry.
 Jason has won all the prizes that dope writers get, including the Kirkus Prize and the Coretta Scott King Honor.
 In the inaugural episode of The Freedom Takes, Dwayne and Jason discuss their common roots in PG County, Maryland; the importance of literature in the lives of young people; and Jason’s book Long Way Down, of which Freedom Reads has sent 900 copies to readers in juvenile detention centers across the country.

-To learn more about Freedom Reads, visit https://www.freedomreads.org and follow us on Twitter and LinkedIn.
+Learn more about Freedom Reads, and follow us on Twitter and LinkedIn.

-You can find out more about the author and his work by going to https://www.jasonwritesbooks.com/.
+You can find out more about the author and his work by visiting https://www.jasonwritesbooks.com/.

 Jason Reynolds